Proppys

 Why invest in Newcastle?

 Newcastle upon Tyne is the North East's dominant city and one of England's most compelling investment markets by yield.
-Average gross yields across the inner postcodes run at 8–9.5%, materially above Yorkshire and North West equivalents, yet entry prices remain accessible, with Victorian terraces in the best postcodes available at £140,000–£180,000.
-The absence of Article 4 restrictions anywhere in the city provides operational flexibility that investors in Leeds and Nottingham no longer enjoy.
+Average gross yields across the inner postcodes run at 8-9.5%, materially above Yorkshire and North West equivalents, yet entry prices remain accessible, with Victorian terraces in the best postcodes available at £140,000-£180,000.
+Article 4 is geographically narrow - it covers the student-corridor wards (Jesmond, High West Jesmond, South Gosforth, Sandyford, Spital Tongues, Heaton) but leaves NE1, NE4, NE5, NE8 and most of NE6 outside, so the majority of investable stock retains permitted development for HMO conversion.

 The Tyne and Wear Metro is Newcastle's defining infrastructure advantage for property investors.
 The network's 60 stations connect all inner Newcastle postcodes to the city centre, Newcastle International Airport, the coast (Whitley Bay, Tynemouth), and Sunderland.
 A property within walking distance of a Metro station commands 5–8% higher rents and demonstrably lower void rates than equivalent stock without Metro access, a factor that investors in NE2, NE6, and NE8 consistently cite as their primary acquisition criterion.